ELEKTRONN/ELEKTRONN/doc/index.rst

 Welcome to the ELEKTRONN documentation!
 =======================================

 ELEKTRONN is a highly configurable toolkit for training 3D/2D CNNs and general Neural Networks.
-It is written in python and based on `theano <http://deeplearning.net/software/theano>`_ and therefore benefits from fast GPU implementations.
+It is written in Python and based on `theano <http://deeplearning.net/software/theano>`_ and therefore benefits from fast GPU implementations.
 This toolkit was created by Marius Killinger and Gregor Urban at the `Max Planck Institute For Medical Research <http://www.mpimf-heidelberg.mpg.de/en>`_ to solve connectomics tasks (see the `paper <???>`_).

 The package includes a sophisticated training pipeline designed for classification/localisation tasks on 3D/2D images.
 Additionally the toolkit offers training routines for tasks on non-image data.